-Conversion rate benchmarks tell you on average how many leads convert into opportunities or qualified meetings.
+Conversion rate benchmarks tell us on average how many leads convert into opportunities.

-For example, one important conversion metric in our industry is the conversion rate from form fill to meeting held.
+For example, one important conversion metric for us at Chili Piper is the conversion rate from form-fill to qualified-held meeting.

-But one thing is clear.
-Most online marketers are interested in conversion rates, and understanding if the rates they’re seeing are aligned with industry benchmarks.
+Marketers are interested in conversions and in understanding if the rates they’re seeing are aligned with industry benchmarks.

 Here are current conversion rate benchmarks, along with helpful advice on how to capitalize on a higher percentage of your leads.

-Let me start off by saying there are a ton of variables that determine each company’s website conversion rate.
+There are a ton of variables that determine a company’s website conversion rate.

 - Page load time